day8/re-frame/docs/WIP/MentalModelOmnibus.md

 The beauty of re-frame from a FSM point of view is that all the state is in one place - unlike OO systems where the state is distributed (and synchronized) across many objects.
-So implementing your control logic as a FSM is both possible and natural in re-frame, whereas it is often difficult and contrived to do so in other kinds of architecture (in my experience).
+So implementing your control logic as a FSM is fairly natural in re-frame, whereas it is often difficult and contrived in other kinds of architecture (in my experience).

 So, members of the jury, I put it to you that:
   - the first 3 dominoes implement an [Event-driven finite-state machine](https://en.wikipedia.org/wiki/Event-driven_finite-state_machine)
-  - the last 2 dominoes render the current state of this FSM for the user to observe
+  - the last 2 dominoes a rendering of the FSM's current state for the user to observe

 Depending on your app, this may or may not be a useful mental model, but one thing is for sure ...